-There's something for everyone in the area, from exploring the History and Culture of Lincoln or walking through the countryside, to visiting a variety of childrens' attractions; shopping, eating & drinking amongst the cobbled streets of uphill Lincoln or simply sitting by the canal to watch the boats go by.
+There's something for everyone in the area, from exploring the History and Culture of Lincoln or walking through the countryside, to shopping, eating & drinking amongst the cobbled streets of uphill Lincoln or simply sitting by the canal to watch the boats go by.

 Countryside and Nature